novika-lang/novika/README.md

-- If definition is not found in the enclosing block, the parent block (one that encloses the enclosing block) is checked, etc. When the parent block is reached and the definition is still not found, the `/default` word is opened in the original block, with quoted word on the stack.
+- If definition is not found in the enclosing block, the parent block (one that encloses the enclosing block) is checked, etc. When the parent block is reached and the definition is still not found, the `*fallback` word is opened in the original block, with quoted word on the stack.

+- The described process as a whole is called *resolution*.

 - All forms except words are pushed onto the stack.
 Stack holds intermediate results.
 Stack is a block.
 With `there`, custom stack block may be specified.

     ```novika
-    [ ] [ 1 2 + ] there "-- [ 3 ]"
+    [ ] [ 1 2 + ] there echo "[ 3 | ]"
     ```

-- Blocks need to be opened explicitly unless they are under a word that does that:
+- Blocks need to be opened explicitly unless they are under a word/ definition that does that:

     ```novika
     [ 1 2 + ] open "3"